Auhrus/theisle-evrima-docker-server/README.md

 ```
 4. After that the TheIsle server starts again it generates the save files, etc.

-### NOTICE ‼️
+## IMPORTANT‼️
+-Make sure that the folder of the volumes for the configs and the playerdata have the owner and group 1000:1000.

-The server does not create the .ini files itself, they must be created manually on the volume.
+-The server does not create the .ini files itself, they must be created manually on the volume.
 The "basic-configs" folder contains the minimum configuration requirements for starting the server.

 ## Environment Variables🔢